Troy Trojans football: UAB

 Troy and UAB have met a total of 12 times.
 Both teams met fairly consistently until the shuttering of UAB's football program in 2014.
 UAB has since resurrected their football program.
 The teams are scheduled to renew their rivalry in 2028.
 Troy holds the series lead, 7–5.

 Middle Tennessee

 Troy's rivalry with Middle Tennessee, now dormant following Middle Tennessee's 2013 move to Conference USA, is known as the Battle for the Palladium.
 Troy and Middle Tennessee first played each other in 1936, but it wasn't until 2003 that the schools started playing annually for the Palladium Trophy.
+Troy and MTSU renewed the rivalry for one season in 2020 when they played an in-season home and home series due to COVID-19.

 Jacksonville State

 When Troy was a member of Division I-AA in football, they played Jacksonville State almost annually in the Battle for the Ol' School Bell rivalry.
 The idea for a school bell trophy stemmed from the two schools' common origins as teachers' colleges from the late 1800s to the 1930s.
 The last meeting between Troy and Jacksonville State was in 2001, with Troy (then known as Troy State) winning 21–3.